How To Create an Effective Landing Page In 2024

 • Title Tag: Think of it as the first impression your visitors have of your website.
 While there is no exact character limit, an ideal title tag contains around 60 characters.

-• Meta Description: Another powerful marketing tool, meta descriptions basically summarize the page content.
-They are your No.1 chance to attract the reader’s attention.
+• Meta Description: Meta descriptions basically summarize the page content.
+They are your No.1 chance to grab the reader’s attention.

 Some key elements that you should test include: